turnly/turnly/README.md

 Ahoy!, please refer to our [Contributing Guide](/CONTRIBUTING.md) for details.

-## Community & Support?
-Got a Question, Problem or Feature? ❤️
+## Got a Question, Problem or Feature? ❤️

 If you need help or just want to hear from Turnly, there are several ways to connect with us: